albacarmen/Class-8-Shop/README.md

 EasyShop is a backend API for an online shopping platform built with **Spring Boot** and connected to a **MySQL database**.
 The goal is to provide a fully functional e-commerce system that enables users to browse, search, and purchase products.
 This project is designed to extend the features of an existing e-commerce application, focusing on fixing bugs, enhancing functionality, and ensuring performance and security for a smooth online shopping experience.

 ---
+## User Stories

+### As a **User**:
+- I want to browse products organized by category, so I can easily explore items that interest me.
+- I want to filter products by price range, so I can shop within my budget.
+- I want to search for products by color, so I can find items that match my style.
+- I want the interface to be intuitive, so I can navigate through the system easily.

+### As an **Owner**:
+- I want to manage product categories, so I can keep my store's inventory organized.
+- I want to manage products, so I can update product details, prices, or remove items as needed.
+- I want to view the system's activity logs, so I can monitor and manage all operations.

+### As a **Developer**:
+- I want proper **user authentication** in the API, so I can secure the application and prevent unauthorized access.
+- I want error messages to be meaningful, so I can easily debug and fix issues.
+- I want the codebase to be modular and maintainable, so I can extend or modify features easily.
+-
 ## Features

 ### ✅ **Core Features**